5 Days in Iceland: Ultimate Iceland Winter Itinerary

 Your third day in Iceland will be action-packed, as you’ll be conquering the famous Golden Circle!

-If you do rent a car, you can start in either direction, but here is what I recommend!
+If you do rent a car, you can start in either direction, but here is the general itinerary I recommend you follow!

 9:00am: Leave Reykjavik